timacdonald/json-api/README.md

 }
 ```

-The following JSON:API formatted data will be returned.
+When making a `GET` request to your `/users/74812` endpoint, the following JSON:API formatted data will be returned.

 ```json
 {